storj/docs/app/dcs/third-party-tools/wordpress-site-with-updraftplus/page.md

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/ZpdW_kXCk-t9jZugb0sMU_wordpress12.png)

-After you successfully configured Storj DCS as your storage back end in the **UpdraftPlus** plugin and saved your configuration, you can return back to the **_Backup / Restore_** tab to start your backup manually right away.
+After you successfully configured Storj as your storage back end in the **UpdraftPlus** plugin and saved your configuration, you can return back to the **_Backup / Restore_** tab to start your backup manually right away.